What Are Jefferson Clocks Made Of?

 The hand assembly is made of brass.
 The gold plated retaining ring, gear ring, three small leaf springs and, of course, the motor are made of steel.

-A similar test made on a Haddon Golden Vision clock yielded similar information.
-The casting is also a zinc alloy, Zamak #3.
+A similar test made on a Haddon Golden Vision clock yielded similar information

 Two Different Base Castings Have Been Found